 Bank commodities research analyst to hedge fund: I’m calling to check that you’ve received our bullish Palladium trade recommendation published an hour ago in line with our new consumption forecasts.

 A hedge fund manager attends a portfolio review with a large Client.
-At the review, the manager learns that the Client will soon be shifting part of its Precious Metals allocation into another non-Precious Metal asset class.
+At the review, the manager learns that the Client will soon be shifting part of its Precious Metals allocation into another non-precious metals asset class.
 The manager is asked for advice, but not awarded the allocation mandate.
 Upon leaving the meeting, the manager makes a call to his own trading desk to inform it of the impending trade.

 Market Participants should not disclose Confidential Information except to those individuals who have a valid reason to receive such information.
 In particular, information obtained from a Client is to be used only for the specific purpose for which it was given.
 In this example, planned currency re-allocation is Confidential Information and has been disclosed to the hedge fund manager for advice only.
 It should not be disclosed to the trading desk.